-Restitutio in integrum is available in all proceedings before the Office.
+Restitutio in integrum is available in all proceedings before the Office (ex parte, inter partes and appeal proceedings).

 This includes proceedings under the EUTMR and proceedings concerning registered Community designs under the CDR.
-The respective provisions do not differ materially.
+The relevant provisions do not differ materially, however the requirements for translations differ (see paragraph 3.8).